xosxos/haptk/README.md

-  compare-to-haplotype  Check differences between samples and a haplotype compare-to-hst        Check what haplotypes of the HST are present in samples compare-haplotypes    Compare haplotypes to each other by alignment coverage              Show coverage levels per contig in a VCF haplotypes            Read the haplotypes of a given sample samples               Output the sample names from FAM / VCF / HST files markers               Output the markers from a HST file to-vcf                Convert a haplotype CSV into VCF help                  Print this message or the help of the given subcommand(s)
+  compare-to-haplotype  Check differences between samples and a haplotype compare-to-hst        Check what haplotypes of the HST are present in samples compare-haplotypes    Compare haplotypes to each other by alignment haplotypes            Read the haplotypes of a given sample samples               Output the sample names from FAM / VCF / HST files markers               Output the markers from a HST file haplotype-to-vcf      Convert a haplotype CSV into VCF fasta-to-haplotype    Convert fasta sequences to haplotype csv format help                  Print this message or the help of the given subcommand(s)
 ```